-Suspect wanted for shooting Chicago Police officer now in custody
+Suspect wanted for shooting Chicago police officer now in custody

 The 40-year-old officer is a 16-year-veteran of the Chicago Police Department.
 He suffered a wound to the groin as well as two wounds to his left lower leg.

-"He came basically bleeding to death, he had already lost a significant amount of blood and was taking emergently to the operating room for surgery," said trauma surgeon, Jane K. Lee.
+"He came basically bleeding to death, he had already lost a significant amount of blood," said trauma surgeon Jane Lee.

 The wounded officer, along with his partner, were able to return fire, according to police.

 Blackman has an extensive arrest history dating back to 1991.
-His charges include from burglary, battery domestic battery, criminal trespass, disorderly conduct, driving on a suspended license criminal possession of a controlled substance.
+His charges include burglary, battery, domestic battery, criminal trespass, disorderly conduct, driving on a suspended license and criminal possession of a controlled substance.

 Chicago Mayor Lori Lightfoot who visited the officer at the hospital tweeted, asking "all Chicagoans to join me in praying for the officer shot earlier today and his family, and for the continued safety of our first responders and law enforcement."